xacaciax/acacia-readme/README.md

 I'm a planner and as an engineer I like to protect my time for deep work to get into flow and spend my attention on complex problem solving.
 If a meeting can be asynchronous and/or replaced with a Slack message/exchange or email, then do that.
 If you find the issue/problem/topic too large, amorpheous, or complex for a Slack exchange, then Slack DM me for an ad hoc sync (Slack huddle, Zoom, etc.)

 **Please do:**
-- Do schedule ahead of time
+- Schedule ahead of time
-- Do share context ahead of time: context switching is cognitively costly so please help me by sharing any context in the form of documents, agenda, etc. ahead of time.
+- Share context ahead of time: context switching is cognitively costly so please help me by sharing any context in the form of documents, agenda, etc. ahead of time.
-- Do be clear about the goal of the meeting and what we are trying to achieve: have an agenda, state the goal of the meeting at the beginning of our time together
+- Be clear about the goal of the meeting and what we are trying to achieve: have an agenda, state the goal of the meeting at the beginning of our time together

 **Please do not:**
-- Do not expect me to show up to a scheduled meeting if I have not accepted the invite
+- Expect me to show up to a scheduled meeting if I have not accepted the invite

 #### Slack
 Generally, Slack is the easiest way to get in touch with me.
 I try to stay on top of Slack and respond in less than an hour during the workday.
 One exception is meetings.
 I don't multi-task, I typically catch up on Slack between meetings.
 There are times when I get deep into debugging or flow and may not respond for an extended amount of time, if this is the case, I will usually say so.